microsoft/Xbox-ATG-Samples/PCSamples/Graphics/SimpleHDR_PC/Readme.md

 - cpp
 products:
 - windows
-- xbox
 extendedZipContent:
 - path: Kits
   target: /
 - path: Media
   target: /
-description: "Switch a UHD TV into HDR mode and render a HDR scene with values higher than 1.0f, which will be displayed as brighter than white on a UHD TV."
+description: "Switch a UHD TV into HDR mode and render a HDR scene with values higher than 1.0f, which will be displayed as brighter than white on a UHD TV using DirectX 11 on Windows 10."
 ---

 # SimpleHDR_PC